 Unsafe is all those other places you don't know much about.

-Chances are, depending on where you plan to travel [and especially if you're heading to Europe] there's little need to ask if it's safe to travel.
+Chances are, depending on where you plan to travel [and especially if heading to Europe] there's little need to ask if it's safe to travel.

 Even if you're not much of a gambler, the odds are in your favor it probably is.